inertialsense/docs.inertialsense.com/docs/user-manual/com-protocol/binary.md

 #### Get Data Command

-The `is_comm_get_data()` function will encode a PID_GET_DATA message that enables broadcast of a given message at a multiple of the [*Data Source Update Rates*](#data-source-update-rates).
+The `is_comm_get_data()` function will encode a PKT_TYPE_GET_DATA message that enables broadcast of a given message at a multiple of the [*Data Source Update Rates*](#data-source-update-rates).
 Set the data rate (period multiple) to zero disable message broadcast and pull a single packet of data.
 Set the data size and offset to zero to request the entire data set.

 ```c++
 // Ask for INS message w/ update 40ms period (4ms source period x 10).
 Set data rate to zero to disable broadcast and pull a single packet.